binaryphile/concorde/README.md

 Idiom!

-Concorde is a distillation of some useful things I've done in bash.
-It synthesizes a lot of techniques I've picked up from StackOverflow and other sites, so it may look a bit unfamiliar to most.
-It's heavily idiomatic of my own personal style, so apologies in advance.
+Concorde is a distillation of techniques I've picked up from [StackOverflow] and the [Bash Hacker's Wiki] (and to a lesser extent [GreyCat's Wiki]) as well as my own personal stylings with bash.

 Prerequisites
 =============